Table Mountain Sandstone

-The Table Mountain Sandstone (TMS) is a group of rock formations within the Cape Supergroup sequence of rocks.
-Although the term "Table Mountain Sandstone" is still widely used in common parlance, the term TMS is no longer formally recognized; the correct name is the "Peninsula Formation Sandstone", which is part of the Table Mountain Group.
-The designation "Table Mountain Sandstone" will, however, in deference to the title, continue to be used in the rest of this article.
-The name is derived from the famous landmark in Cape Town, Table Mountain.
+Table Mountain Sandstone (TMS), formally known by its geological name the Peninsula Formation Sandstone, is a group of rock formations within the Cape Supergroup sequence.
+While the term "Table Mountain Sandstone" remains widely used, it is no longer formally recognized; the correct geological name is "Peninsula Formation Sandstone," which is part of the Table Mountain Group.
+The name originates from Table Mountain, the famous landmark in Cape Town, South Africa.
+For consistency with common usage, the term "Table Mountain Sandstone" will continue to be used throughout this article.